Benefits and Risks of Bootstraping the Database

 siadand let it start synchronizing if you haven't yet.

-- Click on About > Show Sia Data, or see this FAQ topic and navigate to the location of Sia's internal data files.
+- Click on the About icon (i) > Open Data Folder, or see this FAQ topic and navigate to the location of Sia's internal data files.
 Keep this folder open.

-- Close Sia completely - you may need to right-click the Sia icon by the system tray and select Quit Sia.
+- Close Sia completely - right-click the Sia icon in the system tray and select Quit.

 - Download the consensus zip file above.